Pelita Harapan University: History

 In 2006, UPH also opened international classes for those who wish to obtain a Bachelor's degree in Indonesia.
 Meanwhile, for the Master's program, UPH opens classes in the Semanggi, Jakarta area.
 In 2007, UPH opened branches outside Jabodetabek, one of which is in Surabaya, East Java, with its 6 bachelor's degree programs and 2 master's degree programs.

 As part of the university's attempt to directly implement technology into the teaching and learning system, various high-tech facilities are provided for students, including Smart Cards (UPH Student Cards), among other things.

 In 2006, UPH opened two residence halls, one of which was the MYC Dormitory.
 Students at the university's teacher's college are assigned to the Teacher College Dormitory, which opened in July.

-In 2007, the university opened UPH Surabaya.